Kalli/markdown-cv/index.md

 * Full stack developer and later lead developer for a team working on community built databases and marketplaces.
 * Managed a team of developers, driving product strategy and cross-functional collaboration with UX, marketing, and community stakeholders.
 * Stewarded community-built databases and marketplace development.
-* Tech stack: Python, Javascript / React, Mongodb, ElasticSearch, Kubernetes.
+* Tech stack: Python, JavaScript / React, MongoDB, ElasticSearch, Kubernetes.

 `2011-2016`